 Opens year round

-2. Exploring “Shukunegi,” where the historical townscape remains
+2. Explore Shukunegi: Where the historical townscape remains

-The “Shukunegi” settlement near Ogi Port, located on the southern side of Sado Island, is a port city where 100 wooden houses crowd together on a narrow strip of land facing the sea.
-It is characterized by its complicated and narrow alleys and the houses of shipwrights and freight vessel owners from around 1850 still exist.
+Shukunegi is characterized by its complicated and narrow alleys and the houses of shipwrights and freight vessel owners from around 1850 still exist.
 It is the only Group of Traditional Buildings in Niigata Prefecture.
-You can also take a tour of the extravagant residences that portray the splendor of the time when prosperity was abound due to the Kitamaebune commerce.
+You can also take a tour of the extravagant residences that portray the splendor of the time when prosperity was abounding due to commerce along the Kitamaebune, a shipping route from around 200 years ago that went from Osaka to ports in Hokuriku on the Sea of Japan, then later on to Hokkaido.

 Wildly popular is “Sankakuya,” a private house built to fit the triangular plot of land on which it stands.
 Notice how this land was skillfully used to live comfortably on a narrow plot of land.
 You can also get a feel of the life that its inhabitant actually led up until 2006.
 How about exploring Shukunegi, which is wrapped in a nostalgic atmosphere and where cobble paving remains?